 A seemingly insignificant name for an entirely significant lake.
 What makes it so special?
 Oh, only the fact that that Blue Lake is the clearest body of fresh water known to man.
 Visibility in the lake is up to 80 metres, meaning it is considered almost as optically clear as distilled water.
-Part of the Nelson Lakes National park conservation area, it’s not exactly a quick trip to get here (in fact it’s a two-day hike), but if you do make it you’re rewarded with absolute serenity.
+Part of the Nelson Lakes National Park conservation area, it’s not exactly a quick trip to get here (in fact it’s a two-day hike), but if you do make it you’re rewarded with absolute serenity.
 Blue Lake is also a sacred spot for local Māori so swimming is prohibited, although given the average temperature is a glacial 5-8 degrees, you’re not likely to be tempted.

-Franz Joseph Glacier
+3. Franz Joseph Glacier

 Ever hiked on a glacier before?
-No, it’s not your everyday activity… unless you’re in New Zealand that is.
-One of the South Island’s crowning glory’s, this being NZ there are obviously multiple ways to experience the glacier – you can hike it, take a heli ride over it, or explore the surrounding rainforests and nearby glacier fed Lake Mapourika on a kayaking adventure that will afford you THE BEST panoramic views.
+No, it’s not your everyday activity… unless you’re in New Zealand, that is.
+One of the South Island’s crowning glory’s, this being NZ there are obviously multiple ways to experience the glacier – you can hike it, take a heli ride over it, or explore the surrounding rainforests and nearby glacier-fed Lake Mapourika on a kayaking adventure that will afford you THE BEST panoramic views.
 Franz Josef town itself is also super cute, with hot pools to warm up in after a long day of glacier exploring.

-An often overlooked area of the South Island, come here and you’ll wonder why this isn’t a major hot spot on the South Island trail.
+An often overlooked area of New Zealand, come here and you’ll wonder why this isn’t a major hot spot on the South Island trail.
 All rugged coastlines, wild beaches, rolling green hills and hidden waterfalls, the Catlins is also a key wildlife spotting area – sea lions, penguins and dolphins all play off shore.
 It’s biggest calling card however, is its location – far, far south, in fact one of the most southern places you can go on the mainland, far away from light pollution and about as close to the South Pole as you can get before going seriously off grid.